UAW strike costs GM over $1B in profits: Study

 “The majority of dealers, with the exception of those directly next to GM plants, are not yet feeling the pinch of in their sales, having maintained reasonable inventory levels,” said Dr. Cristina Benton, director of Anderson Economic Group’s market and industry analysis practice area.
 “Some dealers close to the assembly plants are reporting lower than normal sales volumes.

-GM CEO Mary Barra had a rendezvous earlier this week with union president Gary Jones and vice president Terry Dittes in an effort to end the 25-day old strike, the New York Post reports, citing two people familiar with the meeting.
+GM CEO Mary Barra had a rendezvous earlier this week with union president Gary Jones and vice president Terry Dittes in an effort to end the 25-day old strike.

 Talks between GM and the UAW resumed Monday after union negotiations on Sunday said they had taken a "turn for the worse," accusing the automaker of lacking "basic decency."